sablier-labs/flow/README.md

 implemented to allow both create and deposit operations in a single transaction.

 Streams begin streaming as soon as the transaction is confirmed on the blockchain.
 They have no end date, but the sender can pause the stream at any time.
-This stops the streaming of assets but retains the record of the accrued debt up to that point.
+This stops the streaming of tokens but retains the record of the accrued debt up to that point.

 The `snapshotTime` value, set to `block.timestamp` when the stream is created, is crucial for tracking the debt over